 By comparison, my life in Hague was very laid back.
-Now I'm working easily 10-12 hours a day, and have trouble finding time for all the new friends I'm making.
-I have several clients for my web design services, and if anyone else asks I tell them to stand in line and take a number.
-My multi-tasking skills are stretched to the nth degree!
+Now I was working easily 10-12 hours a day, and have trouble finding time for all the new friends I'd made.
+I had several clients for my web design services, and if anyone else asked I would tell them to stand in line and take a number.
+My multi-tasking skills were stretched to the nth degree!

 I carefully portioned out my time for the mission work, and guarded some mornings for my Aloe Vera and Handy Herbs Site (the first SBI site).
 About a year later my mind was filled with visions of explaining to friends who were afraid to shop online how to go about it safely.
 When there was a two-for-one sale at SBI I took the plunge, thinking this would be a wee little site, and by it I would make lots of friends wealthy...
 Well, it didn't work out that way.
 However, when I really got into the first steps I saw that it was a great idea - it would just take me a lot longer than I'd dreamed.

 Good thing I'm so persistent and tenacious, eh?

 I tried to reserve three mornings a week to work on my web businesses, and for a while this site got most of my attention.
 Having carefully done all the brainstorming steps in the ActionGuide, I was convinced this site was going to pay my living expenses so that I could back off some other responsibilities (or, ho-ho, delegating them to employees!) - and then I'd have time to write books and travel.